 The region must re-establish the strong, resilient natural communities that for centuries have protected people and wildlife from storms and provided a wealth of fishery production and biodiversity.

-The oil spill has focused attention on the Gulf of Mexico and with the Presidential Executive Order on Gulf Restoration and the Natural Resources Damage Assessment (NRDA) there is an opportunity to effectively restore Gulf habitats; if we use resources well.
+The oil spill has focused attention on the Gulf of Mexico and with the passage of the RESTORE Act there is an opportunity to effectively restore Gulf habitats; if we use resources well.
 There is an urgent need to quickly provide information to decision-makers, scientists and other key stakeholders who must evaluate the best options for recovery and restoration investments.